robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	West Coast           (home) to beat 	Geelong              (away) with a probability of 	69.49%

+### Round 4 (generated 11/04/2018)

+Robs Elo predicts 	Adelaide             (home) to beat 	Collingwood          (away) with a probability of 	88.69%

+Robs Elo predicts 	GWS Giants           (home) to beat 	Fremantle            (away) with a probability of 	88.70%

+Robs Elo predicts 	Richmond             (home) to beat 	Brisbane             (away) with a probability of 	97.41%

+Robs Elo predicts 	Sydney               (away) to beat 	Western Bulldogs     (home) with a probability of 	57.26%

+Robs Elo predicts 	North Melbourne      (home) to beat 	Carlton              (away) with a probability of 	84.30%

+Robs Elo predicts 	West Coast           (home) to beat 	Gold Coast           (away) with a probability of 	94.74%

+Robs Elo predicts 	Port Adelaide        (away) to beat 	Essendon             (home) with a probability of 	60.28%

+Robs Elo predicts 	Hawthorn             (home) to beat 	Melbourne            (away) with a probability of 	66.52%

+Robs Elo predicts 	Geelong              (home) to beat 	St Kilda             (away) with a probability of 	86.09%

 ## NRL

 ### Current Predictions